halcy/Mastodon.py/docs/09_notifications.rst

 Notifications
 -------------
-This function allows you to get information about a user's notifications as well as to clear all or some notifications and to mark conversations as read.
+These functions allow you to get information about a user's notifications as well as to clear all or some notifications and to mark conversations as read.

 Reading
 ~~~~~~~